OTTOREIKU/DOC-Fan-Edition/README.md

 Dynamic marketplace generating random horses every month to purchase.
 New markets appear once you breed new generations of horses.

 - Active Stable / Racing
-Choose a horse and take on races throughout the month with dynamic random events.
+Choose a horse and take on races throughout the year with dynamic random events.
 Train your horse in between weeks to build up their stats.

-- Tension / Strain system  (**This has been removed in 2.0**)
-Build tension by strategically holding your horse and unleash it when whipping.
-Whipping your horse will build strain and cause the horse to use extra stamina.
-Release strain by holding, coasting, or urging.
-Mix in different actions to balance these two.
+Time only moves for your horse instead of globally.

 - Breeding / Genetics
-*This system has been expanded upon in 2.0 with a few extra features as well as a ton of new coat colors and markings*
 Fairly in depth breeding with systems built to pass down genetic markers, boss titles, and maximum potential stats.
-Currently supporting Generations 0-10 with Gen 6+ having legendary colors & coats.
+Currently supporting Generations 0-10 with each generation having legendary coats & colors.

 - Farm / Riding Academy
 Retired horses live on the farm and contribute lifetime earned titles to give bonuses to the entire stable.